 Zcash’s issues with development funding are a contemporary demonstration of the importance of governance for cryptocurrency networks.
 At the point where a formal governance process would help to resolve a dispute it can be too late to add one.
 Forging ahead with “rough consensus” and adding in a new governance process both run the risk of alienating some of the blockchain’s constituents.

-At time of writing Zcash has yet to detail how the decision about future funding will be made, but according to this megathread it will involve some form of polling and then a 2-of-2 decision from ECC and ZF about which consensus rule change to move forward with, if any.
+At time of writing in 2019 Zcash had yet to detail how the decision about future funding will be made, but according to this megathread it would involve some form of polling and then a 2-of-2 decision from ECC and ZF about which consensus rule change to move forward with, if any.
 As an external observer, one of the most salient points for me has been how difficult it is to follow the discussion around this subject, as it is divided between a number of different platforms, forum, twitter, blogs/announcements.